-This course is a survey of macro-economic theory with emphasis on resource allocation in a mixed enterprise economy.
-The concentration of the course is on the operation of the market mechanism, the role of government and labor, national income determination and accounting, monetary and fiscal policy and neoclassical synthesis.
+This course will focus on a survey of macro-economic theory with emphasis on resource allocation in a mixed enterprise economy.
+The concentration of the course is on the operation of the market mechanism, the role of government and labor, national income determination and accounting, monetary and fiscal policy, and neoclassical synthesis.
+(3 credits)

 Student Learning Outcomes (SLOs)